The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Introduction

 \section{Introduction}

 \source is a transient X-ray binary (XRB), which went into outburst in late 2018 and was detected by MAXI \citep{Kobayashi18} and NuSTAR \citep{Miyasaka18}.
-The donor has not been detected as yet, which clearly indicates the system is a low-mass X-ray binary (LMXB).
+The donor has not yet been detected, indicating that the system is a low-mass X-ray binary (LMXB).
 There is no Gaia counterpart, and, given the strong extinction toward the source, $E(B$--$V)\approx 4.7$ in the BlackCAT catalog\footnote{\url{https://www.astro.puc.cl/BlackCAT/}; \citet{Corral-Santana16}.}, a detection of the donor may be impossible.
 Its nature as a transient black hole (BH) LMXB is supported by its timing and spectral properties \citep{Xu20_J1631, Rout21, Bu21, Fu22}, which are typical of those sources.

-Its BH mass, $M$, and the distance, $D$, remain uncertain. \citet{Rout23} claimed a very high BH mass, $>26\msun$, with a preference for $\sim\!60\msun$.
-This followed from a disk blackbody model at a high inclination, $i\approx 71\pm 1\degr$, found by them.
+Its BH mass, $M$, and the distance, $D$, remain uncertain. \citet{Rout23} claimed a very high BH mass, $>26\msun$.
+This was implied by the disk blackbody model seen at high inclination, $i\approx 71\pm 1\degr$, found by them.
 On the other hand, low inclination values were found in the spectral studies by \citet{Xu20_J1631}, $i=29\pm 3\degr$, and by \citet{Draghis24}, $i=22^{+10}_{-12}\degr$.
-Its dimensionless spin parameter was estimated to be very high, $a_*>0.94$ by \citet{Xu20_J1631}, and $a_*>0.996$ by \citet{Rout23}.
-Both studies used the X-ray reflection method \citep{Bambi21} in the soft spectral states of \source.
+Its dimensionless spin parameter was estimated to be very high, $a_*>0.94$ \citep{Xu20_J1631}, $a_*>0.996$ \citep{Rout23}, and $a_*=0.95^{+0.04}_{-0.08}$ \citep{Draghis24}.
+Those studies used the X-ray reflection method \citep{Bambi21} in the soft spectral states of \source.
 However, the results of this method crucially depend on the shape of the irradiating continuum, which is likely to be different from the usually assumed power law shape \citep{Zdziarski25a}, especially in the soft state, when it is apparently formed by Compton upscattering of the disk emission by energetic electrons.

-Here, we measure the spin using the continuum method \citep{McClintock14} coupled with the reflection method.
-This is applicable in the soft spectral state.
-The continuum method relies on the dependence of the innermost stable circular orbit (ISCO) radius on spin \citep{Bardeen72}, utilizing relativistic models of accretion disks to fit observed X-ray spectra.
-For high-quality X-ray data, the coupled method can also be used to estimate the mass and distance \citep{Parker16}, which we follow here.
+Here, we measure the spin using the continuum method \citep{McClintock14} jointly with the reflection method, which is applicable in the soft spectral state \citep{Parker16}.
+The continuum method relies on the dependence of the innermost stable circular orbit (ISCO) radius on spin \citep{Bardeen72} and uses relativistic accretion disk models to fit observed X-ray spectra.
+We study a set of simultaneous NICER and NuSTAR observations of this source in the very soft state, i.e., ones with a strong disk blackbody and a very weak high-energy tail.
+We use two models of relativistic disks, {\tt kerrbb} \citep{Li05} and {\tt slimbh} \citep{Straub11}.